About The Centre

 The Fay Gale Centre for Research on Gender was launched in December 2009.
 It aims to enhance the quality and impact of research on gender issues in both national and transnational contexts, by providing resources to researchers, fostering research networks and developing collaborative projects.

-As a cross-disciplinary initiative involving researchers from the Faculty of Arts, Engineering, Computer and Mathematical Sciences, Health and Medical Sciences and the Professions, the Centre aims to create productive dialogues across disciplinary boundaries, producing research that is socially relevant, empirically informed and conceptually sophisticated.
+As a cross-disciplinary initiative involving researchers from the Faculty of Arts, Business, Law and Economics, the Faculty of Health and Medical Sciences, and the Faculty of Sciences, Engineering and Technology, as well as with links to community and industry research and initiatives, the Centre aims to create productive dialogues across disciplinary boundaries, producing research that is socially relevant, empirically informed and conceptually sophisticated.

 Our research focuses on these major themes: